 The second one is a locking pin which prevents unintended movement and is located inside of the phaser unit.
 This pin prevents the camshaft sprocket from rotating independently from the sprocket whenever the engine is started.
 Oil pressure is fed to the pin by the VCT solenoid when commandedwhich releases the camshaft from the phaser and allows VCT operation to begin.
 There are many enabling conditions that need to be met before this process starts.
 Two operating variables is that engine oil temperature must be normal and engine speed must be above 800RPM, otherwise the system is inactive and should be defaulted at idle.

 The phaser front has the pickups for the magnetic cam position sensor.
 This part of the phaser has the return spring build in beneath and also spins directly with the camshaft so that engine always knows how the VCT is effecting the timing.
-For those wishing to see the VCT phaser disassembled you should read my article 5.4 VCT Phasers.
+For those wishing to see the VCT phaser disassembled can read this 5.4 VCT Phasers.